dephekt/crawler/README.md

 # crawler
-Takes a text file of domains separated by newlines, `scanner_domains.txt`, as input, then crawls through the list, gathering the page title and meta-description for each domain.
+Takes a text file, `scanner_domains.txt`, of domains separated by newlines as input, then crawls through the list, gathering the page title and meta-description for each domain.

-Writes results as a tuple to stdout and to `scanner_log.txt`.
+Writes results as a tuple to `scanner_log.txt` by default and optionally to `stdout` if `--debug` is provided.

 ### Setting up the Virtual Environment